Former Nursing Home Owner Pleads Guilty to Federal Charges of Medicaid Fraud

 Qui tam lawsuits have been, and continue to be, a very effective and successful tool in combating government procurement and program fraud.

-Bolstered by amendments passed by Congress in 1986, the law has armed private citizens who have independent and direct knowledge of fraud, with a weapon to prosecute government contractors and others who are defrauding the Government.
+Bolstered by amendments passed by Congress in 1986, the law has given private citizens with independent and direct knowledge of fraud a means to prosecute government contractors and others who defraud the Government.

 If you have first-hand knowledge of government fraud occurring at your place of employment or your doctor’s office, including Medicaid fraud, the attorneys at the Strom Law Firm can help protect your rights.
 In order to help the government provide the best possible services, Medicare and Medicaid fraud must be reported as soon as possible.
 The attorneys at the Strom Law Firm understand the complexity of qui tam and whistleblower suits, and we offer free, confidential consultations to discuss the facts of your case.
 Contact us today.803.252.4800